chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 ## Speaking of skills…

 I am a professional, as proven by the fact I have a [LinkedIn profile](https://www.linkedin.com/in/chriskirknielsen/) that I ignore.
-I can *program in HTML, CSS,* JavaScript, PHP, and MySQL; I favour the **Jamstack** for static sites, like Eleventy or Hugo, but I'm equally comfortable with a **WordPress** setup, all versioned in repositories.
+I can write in *HTML, CSS, JavaScript, PHP, and MySQL*; I favour the **Jamstack** for static sites, like Eleventy or Hugo, but I'm equally comfortable with a **WordPress** setup, all versioned in repositories.
 You'll also find that the **Adobe Creative Suite** is dear to me; my usual suspects are Photoshop, Illustrator, and After Effects.
 Oh, and I'm a French/Danish dual-citizen, and a US "Green Card" holder.

 ## Fancy a chat?